sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

       Hawaii trip.
     * [Driving an ATV in the Hawaiian forest](http://www.yelp.com/biz/atv-outfitters-hawaii-halaula-2)
       - A pretty fun ATV driving adventure, and you get to see a couple of awesome waterfalls as well

+* If you need gear, [Stanford outdoor gear](http://stanfordoutdoorgear.weebly.com/hourslocation.html) has awesome stuff.
+REI and others will rent camping gear too.

 #### Cupertino